(9) Battery Basics for Mods; the Ultimate Battery Guide

 Many of today's higher-end box chargers have "intelligent" technology designed for the charger to shut down when the battery reaches full voltage (4.2 volts), however electronics can and do fail.
 Don't trust the safety of your home & family to a faulty electronic circuit or charging cord.

-Charging external batteries on the mod
+Charging external batteries in the mod via USB port

 Rest batteries after charging